miekg/dns/README.markdown

     * Parsing RRs (zone files) with 35K RR/s, that 5M records in about 142 seconds;
     * This is expected to be optimized further.
 * Client and server side programming (mimicking the net/http package);
-* Asynchronous queries for client and server;
+* Asynchronous queries/replies for client and server;
 * DNSSEC;
 * EDNS0, NSID;
 * AXFR/IXFR;